CSBP-CPSE/OpenTabulate/docs/source/command-args.rst

 ``-s``, ``--verify-source`` : none
     Validate the given source files without processing their corresponding datasets.
 Use for checking source file syntax.

+``--clear-cache`` : none
+    Reset the data processing redundancy cache.
+The cache stores hash digests of the input data to prevent redundant processing of input in future runs.
+Note that if an input encounters an error during processing, its hash digest is not cached.
+The data processing redundancy cache is located at ``~/.cache/opentabulate/process_cache``.

+``--ignore-cache`` : none
+    Ignore hash digest comparisons with the redundancy cache when processing data.
+Note that the redundancy cache is still updated when using this flag.
+For more details on the redundancy cache, read the description for the ``--clear-cache`` flag above.

 ^^^^^^^^^^^^^^^^^^^^^^^
 Configuration arguments